lukaszcz/coqhammer/README.md

   A "super" version of `auto`.
-In addition to applying hypotheses, it tries applying constructors, inverting the hypotheses, ordered rewriting, rewriting with hints from the `shints` database, arithmetic solving with `lia`, case splitting, intelligent unfolding, forward reasoning and hypotheses simplification.
+In addition to applying hypotheses, it tries applying constructors, inverting the hypotheses, ordered rewriting, heuristic rewriting, rewriting with hints from the `shints` database, arithmetic solving with `lia`, case splitting, intelligent unfolding, forward reasoning and hypotheses simplification.

 * `hauto`